code-bandit/caf-app/README.md

 # backend
 cd backend
 npm install
-npm run dev
+npm run backend

 # frontend (separate terminal)
 cd frontend
 npm install
-npm run dev
+npm start
 ```

-You'll need a local Postgres instance and a `DATABASE_URL` pointing at it;
+You'll need a local Postgres instance and a `DATABASE_URL` pointing at it
-apply `backend/src/db/schema.sql` (and optionally `backend/src/db/seed.sql`
+in `backend/.env` (see `.env.example`); apply `backend/src/db/schema.sql`
-for demo data) to create the schema.
+(and optionally `backend/src/db/seed.sql` for demo data) to create the
+schema. `backend/.env` is gitignored, so each environment configures its
+own connection string.

 ## Demo accounts